Christian Yelich Player Props: Brewers vs. Phillies

 Christian Yelich At The Plate

-- Among qualified hitters in baseball, his batting average ranks 25th, his on-base percentage ranks 15th, and he is 43rd in the league in slugging.
+- Among the qualified batters, he ranks 31st in batting average, while his on-base percentage ranks 17th and he is 49th in slugging.

+- Yelich has reached base via a hit in 62 games this season (of 91 played), and had multiple hits in 26 of those games.

-- Yelich has had at least one RBI in 35.6% of his games this year (32 of 90), with more than one RBI 12 times (13.3%).
-He has also accounted for three or more of his team's runs in four contests.
+- In 36.3% of his games this year, Yelich has had at least one RBI.
+He's picked up more than one in 13.2% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.